Santiago Aranguri

 CV

-I am a Research Fellow at Goodfire working on model diffing for surfacing unexpected behavior in LLMs.
-Before that I did MATS training phase with Neel Nanda where I worked on new techniques for model diffing (SAEs on activation differences).
+I am a Research Scientist at Goodfire working in interpretability research.
+Before this, I did MATS training phase with Neel Nanda where I worked on new techniques for model diffing (SAEs on activation differences).
 I also worked on a variation of crosscoders for understanding how chat behavior arises from the base model.

-I am a fourth-year PhD student at New York University.
-My previous research in the PhD was on scaling laws and phase transitions of diffusion models and neural networks with Eric Vanden-Eijnden and Arthur Jacot.
+I am a fourth-year PhD student at New York University currently on leave of absence.
+My research in the PhD is on scaling laws and phase transitions of diffusion models and neural networks with Eric Vanden-Eijnden and Arthur Jacot.
 I obtained my B.S. in Mathematics at Stanford University, where I worked on interacting particle systems with Amir Dembo

 Publications